KrishKrosh/digital-garden/_notes/Taking AP Classes.md

 ### Marks matter most
 In an ideal education system, the quality of learning (including breadth and depth) would be the north star metric focused on for students and teachers alike.
 Unfortunately, this is not the case.

 The majority of people considering higher order classes like advanced placement [will choose to go to university](https://colah.github.io/posts/2020-05-University/).
 And until we have a better way of testing domain intelligence of a student (see [digitalsocrates.xyz](https://digitalsocrates.xyz)), universities, especially in Canada, will continue to accept students primarily based on marks.
 Consequently, many ambitious students spend their 11th and 12th year of high school optimizing for the highest marks.
-This can take many forms, and is especially common amongst higher performing students [2]:
+This can take many forms, and is especially common amongst higher performing students:
 - taking easier classes
 - memorizing patterns instead of thinking critically
 - changing public perspective to align more with that of your teacher (essentially sucking up)